 Good For: Those who are looking for less processed, more natural shake.

 - Low protein content

 Plenny Shake is one of the most affordable options in the US.
-On top of that, it is available in 7 different flavours; the most in the US.
+On top of that, it is available in 7 different flavours; the most any brands offers.

-This flavours include some that are not found in any other brands: Neutral, Coffee, Vanilla, Banana, Chocolate, Strawberry and Mango.
+These flavours include some that are not found in any other brands: Neutral, Coffee, Vanilla, Banana, Chocolate, Strawberry and Mango.
 Due to this, Plenny Shake is one of the most beginner friendly powders out there.
-It requires a small commitment, can easily avoid getting boring and are very likable.
+It requires a small commitment, you can easily avoid getting boring and the shakes are very likable.

 Furthermore, Jimmyjoy (brand) offers great incentives for subscription with 15% discount and special treats to long time customers.

 Plenny Shake has perhaps one of the closest textures to Soylent Powder on the list.
 Thin and easy to drink.